Shukusei!! Loli Kami Requiem: Reception

+Criticism

-The song has amassed controversy due to its alleged subject of pedophilia.
+The song has amassed controversy due to its subject of pedophilia.
 The child safety alarm maker Artec came under fire on social media after it pointed out the alarm featured in the music video was based on one of their products and uploaded a video on YouTube and TikTok featuring one of their employees dancing to the song and prostrating in gratitude for featuring their product on September 29.
 The company posted an apology on their website on October 2 for their "extremely inappropriate behaviour that lacks consideration and self-awareness", then deleted their TikTok account.
 On October 3, Daisuke Yokoyama, the former actor for the children's television program Okaasan to Issho, deleted a video on TikTok of him performing the dance, after it had faced criticism on social media.
 Yokoyama apologized for it, saying he was unaware of the context behind the song in addition to it being trendy, and also deleted his account.
-Amongst the controversies, some VTuber fans claimed the song was "not a lolicon song".
+A planned collaboration between Ui Shigure and the children's clothing brand Mezzo Piano raised controversy in September 2026 because of Shigure's association with the song.
+The collaboration was ultimately cancelled out of concern for the personal safety of those involved as they have had threats of violence directed towards them.
+Conversely, some VTuber fans claimed the song was "not a lolicon song".